Planeshifter/text-miner/README.md

 A new corpus is created by calling the constructor

 ```
-var my_corpus = new Corpus([]),
+var my_corpus = new tm.Corpus([]);
 ```

 where `[]` is an array of text documents which form the data of the corpus.
-The class supports function chaining, such that mutliple methods can be invoked after each other, e.g.
+The class supports method chaining, such that mutliple methods can be invoked after each other, e.g.

 ```
 my_corpus